lionelvillard/openwhisk-project/docs/format.md

 ## `dependency`

-A `object` representing an external project configuration.
+An `object` representing an external project configuration.

 Limitation: nested `dependencies` are currently not supported.